narioinc/nightingale/README.md

 * http folder - this folder contains the http server based on express
 * grpc folder - this folder contains the grpc server based on grpc-node
+* esp32-fw - firmware for a sample BLE GATT server sending out mock heart rate on a standard charcateristics + other configurable goodies
 * root - everythign needed to run this as a docker container if need be

 # Server defaults